Vanda Pharmaceuticals (NASDAQ:VNDA) Downgraded to Hold at Zacks Investment Research

-Zacks Investment Research downgraded shares of Vanda Pharmaceuticals (NASDAQ:VNDA) from a buy rating to a hold rating in a research note issued to investors on Thursday morning, Zacks.com reports.
+Zacks Investment Research cut shares of Vanda Pharmaceuticals (NASDAQ:VNDA) from a buy rating to a hold rating in a research report report published on Wednesday morning, Zacks.com reports.

 According to Zacks, “Vanda Pharmaceuticals Inc. is a biopharmaceutical company focused on the development and commercialization of clinical-stage product candidates for central nervous system disorders.
 It is developing important new medicines to improve the lives of patients.
 It uses new technologies, including genetics & genomics, to inform our drug discovery, our clinical trials, and our commercial positioning of our compounds.
 The Company has three product candidates in clinical development.
 It’s lead product candidate, iloperidone, is a compound for the treatment of schizophrenia & bipolar disorder & is in a Phase III clinical trial for schizophrenia.
 It’s second product candidate, is a compound for the treatment of insomnia & depression which is currently in a Phase III clinical trial for insomnia.
 It’s third product candidate, is a compound for the treatment of excessive sleepiness & is ready for a Phase II clinical trial. “

-In other news, insider Aranthan Jones II sold 7,250 shares of the business’s stock in a transaction dated Monday, July 26th.
+In related news, insider Aranthan Jones II sold 7,250 shares of the company’s stock in a transaction on Monday, July 26th.
 The shares were sold at an average price of $19.69, for a total value of $142,752.50.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, CFO Kevin Patrick Moran sold 2,130 shares of the business’s stock in a transaction dated Wednesday, July 28th.
-The shares were sold at an average price of $19.24, for a total transaction of $40,981.20.
-Following the completion of the sale, the chief financial officer now owns 99,296 shares of the company’s stock, valued at approximately $1,910,455.04.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CMO Joakim Wijkstrom sold 3,650 shares of the company’s stock in a transaction on Friday, August 20th.
+The stock was sold at an average price of $15.39, for a total transaction of $56,173.50.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 48,963 shares of company stock valued at $837,220 in the last quarter.
-6.10% of the stock is currently owned by company insiders.
+Insiders sold a total of 48,963 shares of company stock valued at $837,220 in the last three months.
+6.10% of the stock is owned by company insiders.

-Several large investors have recently bought and sold shares of the company.
-Altshuler Shaham Ltd purchased a new position in shares of Vanda Pharmaceuticals in the 1st quarter worth approximately $33,000.
-Lazard Asset Management LLC grew its position in shares of Vanda Pharmaceuticals by 37.3% in the 1st quarter.
-Lazard Asset Management LLC now owns 3,547 shares of the biopharmaceutical company’s stock worth $53,000 after buying an additional 963 shares during the last quarter.
-E Fund Management Co.
-Ltd. purchased a new position in shares of Vanda Pharmaceuticals in the 1st quarter worth approximately $61,000.
-Quantbot Technologies LP purchased a new position in shares of Vanda Pharmaceuticals in the 1st quarter worth approximately $100,000.
-Finally, FORA Capital LLC purchased a new position in shares of Vanda Pharmaceuticals in the 2nd quarter worth approximately $129,000.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+First Trust Advisors LP lifted its position in Vanda Pharmaceuticals by 21.5% during the 1st quarter.
+First Trust Advisors LP now owns 128,598 shares of the biopharmaceutical company’s stock worth $2,366,000 after buying an additional 22,724 shares in the last quarter.
+Dimensional Fund Advisors LP lifted its position in Vanda Pharmaceuticals by 5.8% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 1,552,238 shares of the biopharmaceutical company’s stock worth $20,397,000 after buying an additional 84,573 shares in the last quarter.
+Victory Capital Management Inc. lifted its position in Vanda Pharmaceuticals by 106.9% during the 1st quarter.
+Victory Capital Management Inc. now owns 51,454 shares of the biopharmaceutical company’s stock worth $773,000 after buying an additional 26,585 shares in the last quarter.
+Swiss National Bank lifted its position in Vanda Pharmaceuticals by 1.1% during the 1st quarter.
+Swiss National Bank now owns 125,000 shares of the biopharmaceutical company’s stock worth $1,878,000 after buying an additional 1,400 shares in the last quarter.
+Finally, BNP Paribas Arbitrage SA lifted its position in Vanda Pharmaceuticals by 3.0% during the 1st quarter.
+BNP Paribas Arbitrage SA now owns 30,107 shares of the biopharmaceutical company’s stock worth $452,000 after buying an additional 886 shares in the last quarter.

 About Vanda Pharmaceuticals